citp/privacy-policy-historical/k/kn/kno/knowyourmoney.co.uk.md

 The Know Your Money website offers comparison tools for certain financial products where we require you to give us information about the product you require.
 In these circumstances we pass your details on to our chosen partner so they can assist you in your enquiry.

-Know Your Money Ltd is registered with the Data Protection Act 1998, to view our registration please click [here](http://www.esd.informationcommissioner.gov.uk/esd/DoSearch.asp).
+Notice Media Ltd is registered with the Data Protection Act 1998, to view our registration please click [here](http://www.ico.gov.uk/ESDWebPages/Search.asp).
+Reg No. Z955517X